yoyoberenguer/VideoStreamingSocket/README.md

 4. lz4          # for compression
 ```

-Start the client socket first then the server socket in a command prompt
+Start the client socket first then the server socket in a command prompt.

+Your firewall may display a message in order to allow the socket to run on your system,
+allow the present connection for both
 ```
 ClientSocket -a 192.168.1.112 -p 16815
 ServerSocket -a 192.168.1.112 -p 16815